 Any changes in your educational program should be communicated and approved by the Council of the course.

-3. List of courses (you will be redirected to a Google doc)
+3. List of the courses (last update October 2022: you will be redirected to a Google doc)